-Life-and-death issues are some of the most difficult decisions that one may ever have to make, and this is a question many are confronting.
+Life-and-death issues are some of the most difficult decisions that we may ever have to make.
+This one is a question many are facing.

-Second, it is a stark reality, taught both by experience and the Scriptures, that death is the inevitable destiny of all men (except for those who will be alive when Christ retums—1 Thessalonians 4:15).
+Both experience and the Scriptures teach that death is the inevitable destiny of all men.
+Everyone alive today will die except for those who will be alive when Christ returns (cf. 1 Thess.
+4:15).

-As a result of sin, death has passed to all men (Romans 5:12); hence, it is appointed unto man once to die (Hebrews 9:27).
-We may, with good health habits and sound medical procedures, delay the grim reaper for a while, but the fact is, we all are terminal!
+As a result of sin, death has passed to all men (Rom.
+5:12).
+Hence, it is appointed unto man once to die (Heb.
+9:27).
+With good health habits and sound medical procedures, we may delay the grim reaper for a while, but the fact is we all are terminal!

-But what does one do if he is informed that he has terminal cancer.
-Suppose the physician tells you, “With chemotherapy you may be able to live a year; without it, you will have two to three months.”
+Suppose the physician tells you, “With chemotherapy, you may be able to live a year.
+Without it, you will have two to three months.”

 And what of the accident victim who is “brain-dead,” but whose bodily functions are being maintained by sophisticated machinery?
 Must a Christian family maintain a loved one in a state of suspended animation for years?
 There is nothing in the Bible that would demand that.

 Where is our hope really focused?
-There is something to be said for quality of life; sometimes the best thing we can do is let a loved-one go on home to be with the Lord (2 Corinthians 5:8).
+There is something to be said for the quality of life.
+Sometimes the best thing we can do is let a loved-one go on home to be with the Lord (2 Cor.
+5:8).